crossfidev/Plexus-Pool/docs/whitedoc/proof_of_stake.rst

 .. _proof-of-stake:

-Proof-of-stake in Tezos
+Proof-of-stake in mineplex
 =======================

-This document provides an in-depth description of the Tezos proof-of-stake algorithm as implemented in the current protocol (namely `PsCARTHA` on `mainnet`).
+This document provides an in-depth description of the mineplex proof-of-stake algorithm as implemented in the current protocol (namely `PsCARTHA` on `mainnet`).

 Brief Overview
 --------------

 A blockchain is a linked list of **blocks**.
-In Tezos, blocks to be added to the blockchain are agreed upon through a proof-of-stake consensus mechanism.
+In mineplex, blocks to be added to the blockchain are agreed upon through a proof-of-stake consensus mechanism.
 Proof-of-stake means that participants in the consensus algorithm are chosen in function of their stake.
-In Tezos, a participant needs to have a minimum stake of 8,000 ꜩ (which is called a **roll**).
+In mineplex, a participant needs to have a minimum stake of 8,000 ꜩ (which is called a **roll**).
 If one does not have enough stake to participate on its own or does not want to set up the needed infrastructure, (s)he can use **delegation**.
-Therefore, in Tezos, participants in the consensus algorithm are called **delegates**.
+Therefore, in mineplex, participants in the consensus algorithm are called **delegates**.
 There are two roles a delegate can have: that of a **baker**, that is a delegate that creates blocks, or that of an **endorser**, that is a delegate that